cockroachdb/docs/v20.2/authorization.md

 redirect_from: [create-and-manage-users.html, roles.html]
 ---

 User authorization is the act of defining access policies for authenticated CockroachDB users.
-CockroachDB allows you to create, manage, and remove your cluster's SQL [users](#sql-users) and assign SQL-level [privileges](#assign-privileges) to the users.
+CockroachDB allows you to create, manage, and remove your cluster's SQL [users](#users-and-roles) and assign SQL-level [privileges](#assign-privileges) to them.
 Additionally, you can use [role-based access management (RBAC)](#roles) for simplified user management.

 {{site.data.alerts.callout_info}}
  Role-based access management (RBAC) is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
 Also, for enhanced PostgreSQL compatibility, the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements as the two represent the same type of entity.
 A role can be used as a group of database roles/users or as an individual user.
 For more information, see [Users and roles](#users-and-roles).